SyntaxSutra/SyntaxSutra/README.md

 🌟 **About Me**

-- 🎓 First-year Computer Science Engineering student at NMIT, Bangalore
+- 🎓 Second-year Computer Science Engineering student at NMIT, Bangalore
 - 💻 I love coding and exploring tech—from front-end design to Python scripts
 - 🔭 Currently building mini projects with **HTML, CSS, Python & C**
 - 🌱 Learning **Data Structures in C**, **Git & GitHub**, and **problem-solving with Python**